 - Sexual dysfunction

 - Pain, stinging, or “pins and needles” sensation

 Causes of Spinal Cord Injuries

-As mentioned before, it is surprisingly easy to injury one’s spinal cord.
+As mentioned before, it is surprisingly easy to injure one’s spinal cord.
 It can be caused by sudden, unexpected movements, as a result of being shot, or as a result of being stabbed.
 Spinal cord injuries can also be the product of a motor vehicle accident, be that from a boat, automobile, or aircraft.
-Below are just a few of the most common accidents that could potential result in a spinal cord injury:
+Below are just a few of the most common accidents that could potentially result in a spinal cord injury: